babashka/cli/README.md

 ## Completions

 The `dispatch` function can generate shell completions for `bash`, `zsh`, `fish` and `powershell`.
-This can be used dynamically by shells by calling back into your program on each TAB.
+This is used dynamically by shells as they call back into your program on each TAB.
 Set `:prog` to the program name.

 ``` clojure